liamappelbe/fftea/README.md

   Float64x2 can also take advantage of SIMD optimisations.
 - The FFT algorithm is in-place, so no additional arrays are allocated.
 - Loop based FFT, rather than recursive.
-- Using trigonometric tricks to only calculate a quarter of the twiddle factors.
+- Using trigonometric tricks to calculate fewer twiddle factors.
 - Bithacks

 I found some other promising Dart FFT implementations, so I decided to benchmark